-

 Lloyds Bank acquires Bank of Scotland

-Decision taken to build speculative Data Centre at Corsham campus
+Decision taken to build a speculative Data Centre at Corsham campus

 Creation of Quadriga Automotive Real Estate as a Platform Investment